Proposal-Stampers/stampers/README.md

-# Snapshot
+# Stampers

-Snapshot is an off-chain gasless multi-governance client with easy to verify and hard to contest results.
+Stampers is an off-chain gasless multi-governance client with easy to verify and hard to contest results.

 **[Documentation](https://docs.snapshot.page)**